-Fouling can be caused by a number of factors and will typically occur in both injection and extraction bores.
+Fouling within geothermal bores can be caused by a number of factors and will typically occur in both injection and production bores.
 Due to the nature of down hole conditions it is an issue that can never be completely eliminated, though with the right method of injection control it can be substantially slowed and reduced.
 Fouling issues prevent bores from operating at their peak performance and can promote corrosion, lowering the overall life span of the bore.

 Issues experienced with injection bores may be:

 • Lower injection flow rates due to fouled screen apertures and fouled aquifer porosity